expo/expo/docs/pages/build-reference/caching.md

 ## iOS dependencies

-There is no caching done for CocoaPods dependencies yet, but we are caching the `Podfile.lock` file.
+There is no caching done for CocoaPods dependencies yet, only the `Podfile.lock` file is cached (in order provide consistent results across managed app builds).

 <br />